karismoon/cyk-algorithm/README.md

 **2. Eliminate Epsilon-Productions**

-Remove all productions of the form , except for the start symbol if necessary.
+Remove all productions of the form $ε$, except for the start symbol if necessary.
 Update other productions to account for nullable variables.

 Example:
 ```